 March 18 @ 8:00 am - 5:00 pm

-Every year, the earth yields billions of tons of natural resources to transform into consumables.
-At some point, there will be nothing left.
-That’s why we must, as a planet, think again about what we throw away – seeing not waste, but opportunity.
+That’s why we must think again about what we throw away – seeing not waste, but opportunity.

-Global Recycling Day was created in 2018 to help recognize, and celebrate, the importance recycling plays in preserving our precious primary resources and securing the future of our planet.
-It is a day for the world to come together, and put the planet first.
+Global Recycling Day was created in 2018 to help recognise, and celebrate, the importance recycling plays in preserving our precious primary resources and securing the future of our planet.
+It is a day for the world to come together and put the planet first.

-- To ask people across the planet to think resource, not waste, when it comes to the goods around us – until this happens we simply won’t award recycled goods the true value and repurpose they deserve.
+2. To ask people across the planet to think resource, not waste, when it comes to the goods around us – until this happens, we simply won’t award recycled goods the true value and repurpose they deserve.